Endava/climatiq-impactframework-plugin/README.md

 For all calculations:
 - `carbon-intensity`: Electrical grid carbon intensity in gCO2e/kHw when include-carbon-intensity is true
-- `carbon`: Sum of operational and embodied CO2e emissions in kgCOe2 when use-carbon-sum and include-carbon-intensity are true or
+- `carbon`: Sum of operational and embodied CO2e emissions in kgCOe2 when use-carbon-sum and include-carbon-emissions are true or
-- `carbon-operational`: Operational CO2e emissions in kgCOe2 when include-carbon-intensity is true
+- `carbon-operational`: Operational CO2e emissions in kgCOe2 when include-carbon-emissions is true
-- `carbon-embodied`: Embodied CO2e emissions in kgCOe2 when include-carbon-intensity is true
+- `carbon-embodied`: Embodied CO2e emissions in kgCOe2 when include-carbon-emissions is true

 ### For instance calculations, the following outputs are returned
 - `energy`: Sum of cpu and memory energy consumed in kWh when use-energy-sum is true